Usamazafar97/Fitness_Club/README.md

 # Fitness Club [Fitness-Club]
-Fitness Club is a GYM managment application that is used by the Admin, Trainer and Trainee [Fitness Club ist eine GYM-Verwaltungsanwendung, die vom Administrator, Trainer und Auszubildenden verwendet wird]
+Fitness Club is a GYM managment application that is used by the Admin, Trainer and Trainee. < /br> [Fitness Club ist eine GYM-Verwaltungsanwendung, die vom Administrator, Trainer und Auszubildenden verwendet wird]

 The project aims to develop a GYM Management System that will handle all the necessary and minute